 All this, and More.
 In your Pocket.

-Search is available from the list view by tapping the magnifying glass.
-Searches can be done by number, this is the fastest way to bring up a favorite color you already know.
-Searching by name will help you find new favorites.
-For example typing in blue brings up every gel with blue in the name or the notes.
+There are over 1600 colors in the library.
+While you may already have your favorites, search is the best way to meet your new favorites.
+Searches can be done by number eg G101, this is the fastest way to bring up a favorite color you already know.
+Or searching by name will help you find a new group of colors.
+For example typing in "pur" brings up every gel with purple in the name.
 Search makes it easy to find all the CTOs or CTBs too.